astronomer/docs/software/log-in-to-software.md

 3. Enter your username and password or use an OAuth token for authentication:

     - Press **Enter**.
-    - Copy the URL, open a browser, paste the URL in the address bar, and then press **Enter**.
+    - Copy the URL in the command prompt, open a browser, paste the URL in the address bar, and then press **Enter**.
 If you're not taken immediately to the Astronomer Auth Token page, log in to Astronomer Software, paste the URL in the address bar, and press **Enter**.
     - Copy the OAuth token, paste it in the command prompt after **oAuth Token**, and then press **Enter**.

     :::info